• Mon. Apr 14th, 2025

 A MOST SIGNIFICANT PRODUCT

-Citrus fruit cultivation as a whole has historically been a lucrative agricultural sector, helping to stabilise the economy and enhance food security over the ages and critically throughout the winter on the island.
-As a result, Citrus based products remain as one of the island’s most significant agricultural products and the favourable climate, characterised by warm summers and mild winters, combined with the exceptionally fertile soil, has made Cyprus an ideal location for their cultivation.
-Cyprus today offers a full range of citrus fruits, and these include a good variety of oranges, mandarins, clementines, lemons, limes and grapefruits.
-As predominantly winter fruits, they are mostly available throughout the island from early October all the way through to late June, but this is dependant not only of the fruit but its variety.
+Cyprus offers a full range of citrus fruits.
+Although not as critical as in the past, citrus-based products remain at the forefront of the island’s agricultural products.
+The favourable climate, characterised by warm summers and mild winters, combined with the exceptionally fertile soil, has made Cyprus an ideal location for its cultivation.
+These fruits include a good variety of oranges, mandarins, clementines, lemons, limes and grapefruits.
+The majority of them produce a harvest from early October all the way through to late June.
+This is dependant however, not only of the fruit, but its variety also.

 Cyprus Grapefruit